CiscoDevNet/intersight-go/docs/AssetWorkloadOptimizerGoogleCloudPlatformBillingOptionsAllOf.md

 HasProjectId returns a boolean if a field has been set.

-### GetResourceLevelCostDataSetName

-`func (o *AssetWorkloadOptimizerGoogleCloudPlatformBillingOptionsAllOf) GetResourceLevelCostDataSetName() string`

-GetResourceLevelCostDataSetName returns the ResourceLevelCostDataSetName field if non-nil, zero value otherwise.

-### GetResourceLevelCostDataSetNameOk

-`func (o *AssetWorkloadOptimizerGoogleCloudPlatformBillingOptionsAllOf) GetResourceLevelCostDataSetNameOk() (*string, bool)`

-GetResourceLevelCostDataSetNameOk returns a tuple with the ResourceLevelCostDataSetName field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetResourceLevelCostDataSetName

-`func (o *AssetWorkloadOptimizerGoogleCloudPlatformBillingOptionsAllOf) SetResourceLevelCostDataSetName(v string)`

-SetResourceLevelCostDataSetName sets ResourceLevelCostDataSetName field to given value.

-### HasResourceLevelCostDataSetName

-`func (o *AssetWorkloadOptimizerGoogleCloudPlatformBillingOptionsAllOf) HasResourceLevelCostDataSetName() bool`

-HasResourceLevelCostDataSetName returns a boolean if a field has been set.

-### GetResourceLevelCostTableName

-`func (o *AssetWorkloadOptimizerGoogleCloudPlatformBillingOptionsAllOf) GetResourceLevelCostTableName() string`

-GetResourceLevelCostTableName returns the ResourceLevelCostTableName field if non-nil, zero value otherwise.

-### GetResourceLevelCostTableNameOk

-`func (o *AssetWorkloadOptimizerGoogleCloudPlatformBillingOptionsAllOf) GetResourceLevelCostTableNameOk() (*string, bool)`

-GetResourceLevelCostTableNameOk returns a tuple with the ResourceLevelCostTableName field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetResourceLevelCostTableName

-`func (o *AssetWorkloadOptimizerGoogleCloudPlatformBillingOptionsAllOf) SetResourceLevelCostTableName(v string)`

-SetResourceLevelCostTableName sets ResourceLevelCostTableName field to given value.

-### HasResourceLevelCostTableName
+### GetResourceLevelCostEnabled

-`func (o *AssetWorkloadOptimizerGoogleCloudPlatformBillingOptionsAllOf) HasResourceLevelCostTableName() bool`
+`func (o *AssetWorkloadOptimizerGoogleCloudPlatformBillingOptionsAllOf) GetResourceLevelCostEnabled() bool`

-HasResourceLevelCostTableName returns a boolean if a field has been set.

-### GetStandardCostDataSetName

-`func (o *AssetWorkloadOptimizerGoogleCloudPlatformBillingOptionsAllOf) GetStandardCostDataSetName() string`

-GetStandardCostDataSetName returns the StandardCostDataSetName field if non-nil, zero value otherwise.
+GetResourceLevelCostEnabled returns the ResourceLevelCostEnabled field if non-nil, zero value otherwise.

-### GetStandardCostDataSetNameOk
+### GetResourceLevelCostEnabledOk

-`func (o *AssetWorkloadOptimizerGoogleCloudPlatformBillingOptionsAllOf) GetStandardCostDataSetNameOk() (*string, bool)`
+`func (o *AssetWorkloadOptimizerGoogleCloudPlatformBillingOptionsAllOf) GetResourceLevelCostEnabledOk() (*bool, bool)`

-GetStandardCostDataSetNameOk returns a tuple with the StandardCostDataSetName field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetResourceLevelCostEnabledOk returns a tuple with the ResourceLevelCostEnabled field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetStandardCostDataSetName

-`func (o *AssetWorkloadOptimizerGoogleCloudPlatformBillingOptionsAllOf) SetStandardCostDataSetName(v string)`

-SetStandardCostDataSetName sets StandardCostDataSetName field to given value.

-### HasStandardCostDataSetName

-`func (o *AssetWorkloadOptimizerGoogleCloudPlatformBillingOptionsAllOf) HasStandardCostDataSetName() bool`

-HasStandardCostDataSetName returns a boolean if a field has been set.

-### GetStandardCostTableName

-`func (o *AssetWorkloadOptimizerGoogleCloudPlatformBillingOptionsAllOf) GetStandardCostTableName() string`

-GetStandardCostTableName returns the StandardCostTableName field if non-nil, zero value otherwise.

-### GetStandardCostTableNameOk
+### SetResourceLevelCostEnabled

-`func (o *AssetWorkloadOptimizerGoogleCloudPlatformBillingOptionsAllOf) GetStandardCostTableNameOk() (*string, bool)`
+`func (o *AssetWorkloadOptimizerGoogleCloudPlatformBillingOptionsAllOf) SetResourceLevelCostEnabled(v bool)`

-GetStandardCostTableNameOk returns a tuple with the StandardCostTableName field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetStandardCostTableName

-`func (o *AssetWorkloadOptimizerGoogleCloudPlatformBillingOptionsAllOf) SetStandardCostTableName(v string)`

-SetStandardCostTableName sets StandardCostTableName field to given value.
+SetResourceLevelCostEnabled sets ResourceLevelCostEnabled field to given value.

-### HasStandardCostTableName
+### HasResourceLevelCostEnabled

-`func (o *AssetWorkloadOptimizerGoogleCloudPlatformBillingOptionsAllOf) HasStandardCostTableName() bool`
+`func (o *AssetWorkloadOptimizerGoogleCloudPlatformBillingOptionsAllOf) HasResourceLevelCostEnabled() bool`

-HasStandardCostTableName returns a boolean if a field has been set.
+HasResourceLevelCostEnabled returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)